The FBI Academy is the world’s premier learning and research center for law enforcement.

 All new FBI special agents and intelligence analysts train together at the FBI Academy.
 In the Basic Field Training Course (BFTC), new agents and analysts learn the basics of working together in a collaborative approach in one of the FBI’s 56 field offices after they graduate.

 New agents spend more than 800 hours training in academics, case exercises, firearms training, and operation skills.
 During the 20-week program, new agents learn:

-- Academics: Agents learn about ethics, law, behavioral science, investigative techniques, interrogation, forensic science, and more.
+- Academics: Agents learn about ethics, law, behavioral science, investigative techniques, interrogation, forensic science, leadership, and more.
 As part of this training, they visit the U.S. Holocaust Memorial Museum to learn what happens when law enforcement loses its core values.
 They also visit the Martin Luther King, Jr. Memorial to gain perspective on civil equality.

 - Firearms: As carrying a firearm is part of their duties, all new agent trainees learn how to use Bureau-issued firearms.
 They learn the fundamentals of marksmanship, safety, and practical shooting techniques.
 New agents spend more than 100 hours practicing with their FBI-issued weapons.